 - The employer will expect that you ask questions, and they will ask you questions.

 - You want to demonstrate confidence, enthusiasm, and interest for the organization.
-Don’t say anything negative about previous employers or experiences in college.
+Don’t say anything negative about previous employers, experiences in college, or yourself.

 - Always introduce yourself before offering your resume.

 - An employer who attended one of our Fairs commented, “Students were walking around sticking out their resumes.”
 This shouldn't be the first thing you do, and should come after you’ve introduced yourself and listened to the recruiter about their organization and opportunities.

 - Often an employer will ask you if you have your resume.

 - For a business card or contact information.